EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 Fairtrade Organisation (‘FTO’) YES, with commercial partner Satelligence YES, awaiting more information from FTO

-To avoid double efforts and costs of verification, EFICO allows suppliers to provide risk assessments conducted by other service providers (see Level 2 in Section 7).
-The organisation and methodology used must be pre-approved by EFICO on a case-by-case basis.
+To avoid double efforts and costs of verification, EFICO allows suppliers to provide risk assessments conducted by other service providers as from 2026 (see Level 2 in Section 7).
+The organization and methodology used must be pre-approved by EFICO on a case-by-case basis.
 In certain situations, such as high-risk zones or inadequate methodology/map resolution, EFICO may perform a secondary risk assessment with one of its approved service providers.
 If discrepancies arise, a ground-truthing report will be required from the supplier.

 IMPORTANT NOTE:

 Certification schemes do not guarantee EUDR compliance and do not replace the operator’s responsibility for due diligence.
-While certifications provide valuable information, operators must carefully analyze and ensure alignment with EUDR requirements, as they are liable for non-compliance.
+While certifications strengthen suppliers’ risk assessment on legality, traceability, data source quality and governance aspects of EUDR, operators must carefully analyze and ensure alignment with regulatory requirements, as they are liable for non-compliance.

 External service providers’ risk assessment/compliance reports must clearly state: